mtlynch/mtlynch.io/content/posts/nixos-pi4/index.md

 {{<img src="pi-noboot.png" alt="Pi boot screen that says 'Progress: Trying boot mode USB-MSD'" max-width="700px" caption="The Pi 4 fails to boot the standard NixOS ARM image">}}

 I learned later that the pre-built 64-bit ARM images require the system to have UEFI, which the Raspberry Pi 4 does not support.
+To boot one of these images, you need to first boot to [Tow-Boot](#the-future-of-nixos-on-the-raspberry-pi).

 ### Gotcha 4: The Pi's second HDMI port doesn't work